ltoshea/IPCV/README.md

 # dbrecognise
-Image Processing and Computer Vision Techniques to detect a dartboard in images
+Image Processing and Computer Vision Techniques Using C++, OPENCV and an off the shelf webcam. dboard.cpp - Will recognise a datboard in a set of images